FAIRmat-NFDI/nomad-unisyscat-plugin/docs/index.md

 ### Reference

-The reference [section](reference/references.md) includes all CLI commands and arguments, all configuration options, the possible schema annotations and their arguments, and a glossary of used terms.
+The reference [section](reference/references.md) includes a list fo the measurements supported by this plugin.

 </div>
 </div>